bwl21/zupfmanager/README.md

 **Song Management:**
 - **Full CRUD Operations**: Create (import), read, update, and delete songs
+- **Advanced Search**: Search by title, filename, or genre with flexible filtering options
 - **Smart Delete Protection**: Prevents deletion of songs used in projects
 - **Dependency Checking**: Shows which projects use a song before deletion
 - **Confirmation Dialogs**: Safe deletion with user confirmation